Which institution holds the most shares in Embraer S.A. (ERJ)

 Embraer S.A.
 (ERJ): Who are the competitors?

-The company’s main competitors (and peers) include Lockheed Martin Corporation (LMT) that is trading -15.86% down over the past 12 months.
-Spirit AeroSystems Holdings Inc. (SPR) is -9.07% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Lockheed Martin Corporation (LMT) that is trading -4.13% down over the past 12 months.
+Spirit AeroSystems Holdings Inc. (SPR) is 12.79% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 32.67% from the last report on Jan 14, 2021 to stand at a total of 6.08 million short shares sold with a short interest ratio of 2.49.